remy/remysharp.com/public/drafts/to-you.md

 ## Let me indulge in some history

 We got together back in 6th form (when we were just 18 in 1996), and *both failed* to get into our first choice universities.
-We had expected to separate our fledgling romance when we headed off, but as fate would have it, we were to go to the same university: Kingston.
+We had expected to separate our fledgling romance when we headed off, but as fate would have it, we were to go to the same university: Kingston upon Thames.

 We'd spend the next few years joined at the hip.
 Spending all hours of the days together - often me bunking off my classes to hang out with her.